VR developer focused on creating immersive storytelling experiences. Follow me on Twitter: @VRHeavenNews

 This may or may not be due to a biological factor.
 It could simply be due to the fact that they are less likely to use VR consistently, or the degree of motion sickness they experience is more severe than men, making them less likely to develop their VR legs.

 Our dataset consists of around 292 respondents with 145 males, 131 females and 15 ‘other’.
-The data is not completely random, as 80% of the sample comes from Reddit, whilst the other 20% came from Discord groups and family/friends on Facebook.
+80% of the sample came from Reddit, while the other 20% came from Discord groups and family/friends on Facebook.

-When posting on Reddit, we specifically avoided posting on VR related subreddits to avoid skewing the data too much, because most people who go on Subreddits like /r/virtualreality probably use VR frequently and aren’t as prone to motion sickness.
+When posting on Reddit, we specifically avoided posting on VR related subreddits to avoid skewing the data, as people who visit those subreddits are VR enthusiasts who aren’t as prone to motion sickness.
 We also offered a $50 gift card prize incentive for those who took the survey.

-In all of the data that was considered, respondents had used VR before, but don’t necessarily own a headset.
+To be eligible to fill out the survey, respondents must have used VR before, but don’t need to own a headset.
 To calculate VR sickness scores, each of our respondents answers was given a numerical value.
 As a response to “Do you experience motion sickness in VR?”
 Never = 0, Rarely = 1, Sometimes = 2, and Frequently = 3.

 The same was done for our general motion sickness questions to calculate a motion sickness susceptibility score.
 The numbers were totalled for cars, boats, and airplanes, and then normalized to a range from 0 – 9.
 This means that if a respondent answered Frequently and Frequently for cars and boats, but had never been on airplanes, they would still score a 9.